Importance Sampling CAMs for Weakly-Supervised Segmentation: Approach

-where $y_k$ is the image-level label for class $k$, which is equal to 1 if class $k$ is present in the image and 0 otherwise.
-To understand how the behaviour shifts, we train our CAM network using a classification loss containing two cross-entropy terms, one for the prediction $\hat{y}$ computed using either GMP or GAP, and one for the prediction~$\tilde{y}$ attained by random sampling according to \cref{eq_importance_sampling}.
-Our classification loss term is a convex combination of these two terms
+We train our CAM network using a classification loss containing two cross-entropy terms, one for the prediction $\hat{y}$ computed using max pooling, and one for the prediction $\tilde{y}$ attained from random sampling.
+Our classification loss term is a convex combination of these terms

-where $\lambda \in [0, 1]$ is a parameter controlling the weight between the two cross-entropy terms.
-A value of $\lambda = 0$ corresponds to the case described in \cref{sec_computing_cams} with no importance sampling, and a value of $\lambda = 1$ corresponds to only using stochastic predictions during training.
-While the first cross-entropy term has been successful in classification tasks, it is unclear whether the first, second or a combination of the two is most suitable for weakly-supervised segmentation.
+where $\lambda \in [0, 1]$ is a parameter controlling the weight between the two terms.
+A value of $0$ corresponds to the case in Section~\ref{sec_computing_cams} without importance sampling, and a value of $1$ corresponds to only using stochastic predictions.
+While the first term has been successful in classification tasks, it is unclear whether the first, second or a combination of the two is most suitable for weakly-supervised segmentation.

-In our early experiments we observed that importance sampling improved the CAMs in terms of covering a larger extent of the objects, but the prediction borders did not align with their edges, see \cref{fig_comparison}(d).
-For this reason we introduce a \textit{feature similarity loss term}, which aims to match the prediction contours with the edges of objects.
+In our early experiments we observed that importance sampling improved the CAMs in terms of covering a larger extent of objects, but the prediction borders did not align with their edges, see Figure~\ref{fig_comparison}.
+For this reason we introduce a \textit{feature similarity loss term} which aims to match the prediction contours with the edges of objects.